binmian/levikno/docs/tutorial.md

 	lvn::createContext(&lvnCreateInfo);
 }
 ```
-The ```LvnContextCreateInfo``` struct defines certain requirements for initializing and what window and graphics API to use when creating windows and rendering to them.
+The ```LvnContextCreateInfo``` struct is used for initializing and to choose what window and graphics API to use when creating windows and rendering to them.
 Pass the createInfo struct into ```lvn::createContext(&lvnCreateInfo)``` to create the levikno context.

 We will be using Vulkan for the graphics API and GLFW for the window API since these are what Levikno was originally built upon.